oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 other data structures using Unified Modeling Language (UML) DataTypes.
-It establishes information equivalence (i.e., consistency of meaning) across multiple serialization options to enhance interoperability between systems and among systems of systems and type definition options that enable addressing a broad range of information modeling needs.
+It establishes information equivalence (i.e., consistency of meaning) across multiple serialization options to enhance interoperability between systems and among systems of systems and provides a range of type definition options that enable addressing a broad range of information modeling needs.

 ## 1.1 Background: Motivation for JADN